All Episodes

 You got to put aside the personality and you just got to do what's right.

-And when you have such a slim majority, it's it's gonna be tough for anybody to govern that because you have all these varying factions within the Republican caucus.
+And when you have such a slim majority, it's going to be tough for anybody to govern that because you have all these varying factions within the Republican caucus.

-You've got the study group, you got the Tuesday group, you got the Freedom Caucus, where you know most of the people that I like the most are, um, and the Sunday group and the Saturday group and a group of moderates.
+You've got the study group, you've got the Tuesday group, you've got the Freedom Caucus, where most of the people that I like the most are, and the Sunday group and the Saturday group and a group of moderates.

 No, we needed the appropriations bills.